udaybb/udaybb/Evolution-of-AI-Models.md

 37. DeepSeek, *DeepSeek-R1 Technical Report* (2025) [53].
 38. Alibaba, *Qwen3 Model Family Release* (2025) [54].
 39. Microsoft, *Phi-4 Reasoning Technical Report* (2025) [55].

+Disclaimer : Based on myh original notes that were fact checked, referenced and enhanced by an LLM.
+My original notes is not as clean as this one :)